Syphon Filter

-Syphon Filter is a third-person shooter stealth video game series developed by Bend Studio (formerly Eidetic) and published by Sony Computer Entertainment (previously 989 Studios), for PlayStation, PlayStation 2 and the PlayStation Portable.
-In the series, Syphon Filter is the name that is given to the mysterious biological weapon.
+Syphon Filter is a third-person shooter video game series created by Bend Studio (formerly Eidetic) and owned by Sony Interactive Entertainment. for the PlayStation, PlayStation 2 and PlayStation Portable.
+In the series, Syphon Filter is the name given to a mysterious biological weapon.

 Games

 Syphon Filter (1999)

-The plot centers on special agents, Gabriel Logan and Lian Xing, who are tasked by the United States government to apprehend Erich Rhoemer, an international terrorist.
+The plot centres on special agents, Gabriel Logan and Lian Xing, who are tasked by the United States government to apprehend Erich Rhoemer, an international terrorist.

 Syphon Filter 2 (2000)

 The plot picks up immediately after where the previous Syphon Filter ended.
 Gabe sets out to cure the virus, whilst being targeted as a "terrorist" by the United States government.

 Syphon Filter 3 (2001)

 Gabe and his team are suspected of treason.
 Summoned to prove their innocence, the team recounts the incidents that led to this moment.
 In the background, Gabe moves to rid the world of Syphon Filter once and for all.